Ian2020/offlinebooks/README.md

 * Download remaining data not yet supported from Accounting API above.
 * Allow user to limit tenant(s).
 Introduce config file in XDG friendly location
+* Allow user to specify repo path also
 * We should report at the end on API usage if requested: 'Each API response you receive will include the X-DayLimit-Remaining, X-MinLimit-Remaining and X-AppMinLimit-Remaining headers telling you the number of remaining against